universal-ctags/ctags/docs/contributions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 You can write a parser with regex patterns.

-`optlib2c`, a part of the Universal-ctags build system can translate
+`optlib2c`, a part of the Universal Ctags build system can translate
 a parser written in regex patterns into C source code.

 The `man` parser is one example described in regex patterns.